miketeo/ninja-multitenantdb-demo/README.md

 # About this demo

 This demo aims to illustrate how to support multi-tenant databases using Ninja web framework.
-I hope this could be useful to developers who are looking to support multi-tenant databases, especially for existing Ninja applications that are now being upgraded to support multiple tenants in a software-as-a-service model.
+I hope this could be useful to developers who are looking to implement support for multi-tenant databases, especially for existing Ninja applications that are being upgraded to support multiple tenants in a software-as-a-service model.

 # Features of this demo